FIRSTdotorg/automation-sig-www/bcp-guide/use-cases/aws-snapshot-analysis/README.md

 The results will heavily depend on the types of analysis.

-Say for example that log2timeline was used, then things like the plaso db and activity files would be uploaded to the artifact repository.
+Say, for example, that log2timeline was used, then things like the plaso db and activity files would be uploaded to the artifact repository.
 For an incident named `oops-2023` involving a snapshot named `snap-1234` it might look like this: